simplex-chat/simplex-chat/docs/rfcs/2024-03-22-communicating-reject.md

 - Versioning considerations:
   - Increase chat version.
   - We already save peer chat version on contact_requests on initial REQ message.
 It can be used to differentiate UI whether contact supports rejection messages and not offer option to reject with notification.
   - Increase agent version?
-Agent can prohibit sending AgentReject based on version in AgentInvitation, though it shouldn't be reachable as chat should also prohibit it.
+Agent can prohibit sending AgentRejection based on version in AgentInvitation, though it shouldn't be reachable as chat should also prohibit it.

 ## Rejecting calls